mvscorg/bugmark-slides/src/Sept21.md

 # BugMark

-A Blockchain Futures Market for Software Issues
+A Blockchain Market for Software Issues

-September 18, 2017
+September 21, 2017

 ---

 ## Agenda

 - Introducing BugMark
+- Demo
 - Our Blockchain Methodology

 ---